 Psycho-educational Assessment

-Psycho-educational (also referred to as psychometric or cognitive & achievement) assessment for the diagnosis of learning disorders, intellectual disability and giftedness in children, adolescents and adults.
+Psycho-educational assessment (also referred to as psychometric assessment or cognitive & achievement assessment) for the diagnosis of learning disorders, intellectual disability and giftedness in children, adolescents and adults.

 This may also form part of a broader assessment in some cases.

-This typically involves two 2 hour assessment sessions.
+This typically involves two 2 hour or one 3 hour assessment session.
 Parents are provided a report detailing the findings of the assessment.

 - the Wechsler Intelligence Scale for Children, Fifth Edition, Australian and New Zealand Standardised Edition (WISC-V A&NZ) for children aged between 6 years to 16 years 11 months;